WHAT SHOULD I WEAR? HOW SHOULD I LOOK?

 DO YOU HAVE A STUDIO?

-Yes, we have a full service studio; however we prefer to shoot senior portraits on location.
-Our style is designed around capturing amazing senior portraits in unique environmental locations!
+We recently stopped doing in-studio portraits and now work almost entirely outside, on location.
+Our style is designed around capturing amazing senior portraits in unique environmental locations.

 CAN YOU HELP WITH A YEARBOOK PHOTO?